calenwalshe/calenwalshe.github.io/content/project/search/index.md

 ---
-title: Bayesian search for objects in natural scenes
+title: Optimal search for targets embedded in natural images.
-summary: We developed an algorithm to optimally search for objects in natural scenes.
-We tested humans against our optimal benchmark.
+summary: We developed an approach to optimally search for objects in natural scenes.
+We tested humans against the optimal benchmark to see how well they can do.
 tags:
 - eye_movements
 - machine_learning